Piotrko64/wordsy/README.md

 * (23.01.2023) - On traditional modes (in Polish: na tradycyjnych trybach) you can use touch gestures to get next or previous word!
 You need only swipe in left or right!

+* (25.01.2023) - Fix the problem with dropzone on mobile, add countings words and add a button to add words as favorite

 <br />
 <br />